About Our Organization

 New Brunswick has one of the highest populations with the lowest literacy levels in the country.
 Through partnerships with government departments, stakeholders, and community-based organizations, CVALA works toward improving these statistics.
 An educated workforce has a greater chance of earning a higher level of income, is more self-sufficient and less dependent on government programs, benefits from a higher quality of life, and is less prone to sickness.
 In order to address this social problem, an integrated approach and the support of many partners and stakeholders is essential.

 Left to Right: Brenda Barton; Director, Bob Stranach; President, Diana Pike; Secretary and Human Resources Chair, Jim Petrie; Director, Susan Cloutier; Vice President.
 Missing from Photo: Samira Alavi; Director.

 These are the people who make it all happen behind the scenes.
 CVALA is very fortunate to have such caring and talented volunteers that have so much passion for what they do.
 Through sharing their time and talents they help our organization grow and become something to be sought after.
 Our volunteers create a difference in our teachers’ and learners’ lives, and with them we create positive changes for our community.

-Tara Gray began working for Central Valley Adult Learning Association Inc. in 2008 as the Director of Operations, and in 2012 was appointed to the role of Executive Director.
-In this role, she works closely with its members and stakeholders to achieve strategic goals.
-Tara has thirteen years of experience working in the not-for-profit sector, working in community development, project management, and organizational and human resources development.
+Laura Burris began working for Central Valley Adult Learning Association Inc. in 2021.
+As the Executive Director, she works closely with its members and stakeholders to achieve strategic goals.
+Laura has over eight years of experience working in the not-for-profit sector, and community programs.